matteomiceli/cmdr/README.md

 ## Usage

-Cmdr is configured through a config file (found in your OS's default config directory).
-If cmdr does not detect a config file, it will create a new one.
+Cmdr uses a config file to manage preferences and add new runtimes (located in your OS's default config location).

 Unless otherwise specified in your config file, cmdr will also create a scripts directory in the user's home directory (`~/scripts` by default).
 This is where all your custom and built-in scripts will live.